ReeseWang/ruoxi.wang/diskless-linux-cluster.md

 The kernel is a much larger piece of code.
 It uses the initramfs as a temporary root file system and runs the `/init` program in it (as a process instead of letting it take over the execution). `/init` then mounts an [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System), provided by the server, to `/new_root` and mounts another NFS to `/new_root/etc`.
 Finally the kernel use `/new_root` as the root file system and run `/init` in it. `/init` will then start many background processes and show a login prompt to the user.
 This concludes the boot process of a diskless client machine.

+These are the methods we use to let clients share the same root file system while have different configurations:

+* The root file system can only be mounted as read-only by clients.
+This is for preventing clients from garbling the root file system.
+* We create a [tmpfs](https://en.wikipedia.org/wiki/Tmpfs) and put it on top of our read-only root to form an [OverlayFS](https://en.wikipedia.org/wiki/OverlayFS).
+By this we make the root read-write so that programs won't refuse to work due to not able to write a file.
+The changes are lost upon client reboot though.
+* Every client mounts its own NFS on `/etc` as read-write in the initramfs stage so that they can have different enabled systemd services, different SSH server keys, etc. We use [git](https://en.wikipedia.org/wiki/Git) to track changes in these `/etc` directories so that if you want to make a change across all clients, just commit the changes in the upstream `/etc` and do `git-pull`s in downstream `/etc` directories.
+* One client can have persistent write access to its `/boot` (thus all clients' `/boot`) to make its own initramfs image in case that the hardwares differ between the server and clients.

 ## Let's Do It!

 ### Set up a DHCP/TFTP/DNS server with dnsmasq